SAP-archive/teched2020-DEV164/exercises/ex2/README.md

 ## Exercise 2.4 - Enable Routing for Sensors.view.xml

 UI5 comes with a powerful routing API that helps you control the state of your application efficiently.
-It takes care of displaying the desired UI5 view based on the given browser hash.
+It takes care of displaying the desired UI5 view based on the given browser URL hash.

 Let's adjust the `manifest.json` to enable the routing feature for your newly created view.

-1. Open `SensorManager/webapp/manifest.json`.
+1. Open `sensormanager/webapp/manifest.json`.
 2. Go to the section `sap.ui5`.
 3. Replace all content inside the `routing` property with the following content:

-***SensorManager/webapp/manifest.json***
+***sensormanager/webapp/manifest.json***

 ````json
 "routing": {